azelensky7d4/ica0002/backup_sla.md

 InfluxDB backups are created every 24 hours; it takes up to 2 minutes to create and store the backup.
 The backups are made at 00:15 UTC.

-All backups are started automatically by 03:00 UTC.

 Backup RPO (recovery point objective) is:
  - 24 hours for MySQL
  - 24 hours for InfluxDB